September 07, 2016 · Written by Foodtolive Team

 - Reduce your intake of caffeine.

 If you find that giving up your morning cup of coffee is too hard, don’t force yourself as stress will only make things worse.
-Instead, you should focus on reducing your caffeine intake to a minimum not more than 300mg per day).
+Instead, you should focus on reducing your caffeine intake to a minimum of not more than 300mg per day).
 This means you can drink about 2 cups of mild coffee, three cups of tea, or two glasses of soda.
 Don’t forget that chocolate also contains caffeine.

 - Choose your sweeteners wisely.